 Just a few hills away Gerroa hugs its own headland and faces the long curve of Seven Mile Beach to the south.

-From Shoalhaven Heads, our journey then continued inland a short distance to Berry and on into the Kangaroo Valley.
+From Shoalhaven Heads, our journey continued inland a short distance to Berry and then on into Kangaroo Valley.

 Berry is a favourite of mine and I should imagine a popular stop for many.